DesayoEm/error_logs/Python/sqlalchemy.md

 ```

 **Explanation:**
-Its a keyword arg not a comparison therefore the column name comes first.
+It's a keyword arg not a comparison therefore the column name comes first.